htcondor/htmap/docs/source/dependencies.rst

 .. py:currentmodule:: htmap

 Dependency management for Python programs is a thorny issue in general, and running code on computers that you don't own is even thornier.
-HTMap provides several methods for ensuring that the software that your code depends on are available for your map components.
+HTMap provides several methods for ensuring that the software that your code depends on is available for your map components.
 This could include other Python packages like ``numpy`` or ``tensorflow``, or external software like ``gcc``.

 There are two halves of the dependency management game.